Investigative

 Forensic Finding

 The Proton Mail account used by Samantha Aljouny of Aljouny Media Consulting was created in September 2023 according to email header metadata analysis.
 The account’s first documented public appearance was November 2025 in Ellison’s court filings.
 No professional footprint for this person exists anywhere in the intervening period or before it.
-Ellison’s only response to documented notice of this witness’s apparent non-existence was an unsworn denial never filed on the docket under oath.
+Ellison’s only response to documented notice of this witness’s apparent non-existence was a denial never filed on the docket under oath.

 Second, that Ellison had no involvement in registering the domain names targeting me and my minor children.
 The Domain Registration Forensic Report in this court’s record traces those registrations, which incorporated the personal names of family members including a minor child, to activity consistent with the Outside Legal Counsel PLC GoDaddy account.
 IP address 162.247.150.54, documented as Ellison’s office IP in federal PACER records from Lindke v.
 King, Case No. 2:22-cv-11767 (E.D.
 Mich.), appears in the domain registration chain.
 And Ellison’s own September 10, 2025 email acknowledges that he received my cease and desist identifying those exact domains as the problem, yet his response was to forward it to his client rather than to deny any connection to the registrations.